Tribute to Robert D. Cookson Sr. and B-29er's of the Marianas

 At the crash site memorial...

 Dairyuji Temple today.
 On 17 March 1945, Priest Jinsho Inoue and his wife Yukiko were informed by a young man who worked for them of an enemy plane having crashed near their temple.
 They found the tail section of the Z Square 8 containing the bodies of my uncle and gunners Holley, Cutler, Barry and Wray inside.
-Upon their arrival, the Japanese Army cordoned off all of the crash areas and began to remove all the wreckage.
-They intended to use whatever wreckage they could recycle for their own war machine.

 Below are gallery of select images from our visit to the crash site.